dericsanandres/dericsanandres/README.md

 ## 🎯 Current Focus

-- Learning Cloud Computing
+- Reviewing for Cloud Certs
-- Personal Projects
+- Doing personal proejcts
 - Exploring infrastructure automation

 > *"Code is like humor.
 When you have to explain it, it's bad."* - Cory House